 In an enterprise CRM solution, like Microsoft Dynamics 365, the Lead is used for engaging with brand new “prospects”.
 It is separate from Contacts by design, as enterprise customers often have thousands of Leads, or more.
-Enterprise customers may also have hundreds of thousands of existing customer Contacts, or more, so separating these type types of “people” is important.
-But for the smaller customer, or division of a larger enterprise, who typically deals with a smaller number of people, separating Leads often feels like an unnecessary additional step and overhead.
+Enterprise customers may also have hundreds of thousands of existing customer Contacts, or more, so separating these types of “people” is important.
+But for the smaller customer, or division of a larger enterprise, who typically deal with a smaller number of people, separating Leads often feels like an unnecessary additional step and overhead.
 So we simplified it!

 State of Contact